-Are annual meadows relatively easy to grow especially if I have little gardening experience?
+Are annual meadows easy to grow, especially if I have little gardening experience?

-Yes, annual meadows are really easy to grow and a great way for less confident gardeners to start with.
+Yes, annual meadows are easy to grow and are a great way for less confident gardeners to start with.

 When is the best time to sow annual seeds?

-The best month is April but you can sow early in March as long as the ground feels workable and as late as early June.
+The best month is April, but you can sow early in March if the ground feels workable and as late as early June.

-Yes, but it is not generally advised if this is going to be your main display.
+Yes, but it is not advised if this is going to be your main display.
 Not all the annual seeds will survive in the ground over our cold and wet winters.
-Some viable seeds of some species will however survive and provide an earlier if somewhat different display.
+However, some viable seeds of some species will survive and provide an earlier if different display.

 Can I mix the annual seed with perennial seed?